 8h:00m (for events this includes pre and post event learning)

-Learning Objectives:On completion of all aspects of this learning programme you should be able to:
+Learning Outcomes:On completion of all aspects of this learning programme you should be able to:

 Please help us improve our website by letting us know what you like and reporting anything that isn't quite right.